In the previous article, I looked at research examining The Metabolic Effects to Short-term High-intensity Interval Training.

 And that’s where I want to start today since this will let me start to put everything together to close out this particular blog post series.

 To my knowledge, pretty much every study done comparing interval training to steady state (in terms of fat loss or metabolic adaptation) has done it in isolation.
-The subjects were neither dieting nor doing any other form of training.
+The subjects were neither dieting nor doing any other form of training such as weight training.

 As well, the frequencies were strictly controlled in those studies.
 In the performance studies, typically endurance athletes replaced a small portion of their total volume (15%) with intervals.
 Generally 6 sessions over 3 weeks (or 2 per week) were done.
 In the paper I reviewed Friday, the subjects did three interval sessions per week and nothing else.
 Again, that’s true of most of these studies.
 Oh yeah, the subjects weren’t dieting, of course.